entando/entando-docs/vuepress/docs/next/tutorials/cms/publish-a-content-tutorial.md

-# Publish A Content
+# Publish Content

 ## Objective

-This document provides an overview of how to publish a Content in your application page.

-## Overview

-The App Builder application provides the capabilities to publish Content in your application page to the final user.
+The App Builder application provides the capabilities to publish content in your application page to a user.

-## How to publish a Content
+## How to Publish Content

 To publish a Content, through the App Builder application, in your page